devops-recipes/provision-ecs-cluster-terraform/README.md

 # provision-ecs-cluster-terraform
-Shippable sample that demonstrates how to provision/deprovision an ECS cluster using terraform CLI
+Shippable sample that demonstrates how to provision and deprovision a VPC on AWS using terraform CLI